htw-inka/ocv_ar-cocos2d/README.md

 ## How does it work?

 A camera view is displayed beneath Cocos2D's OpenGL view that is used as graphics overlay.
-An OpenGL projection matri is calculated by ocv_ar (based on the device camera properties) and is used as custom projection matrix in Cocos2D.
-The estimanted 3D transformations from ocv_ar for the found markers are used by Cocos2D class extensions (mainly `CCNode` and `CCSprite` extension) for proper 3D display.
+An OpenGL projection matrix is calculated by ocv_ar (based on the device camera properties) and is used as custom projection matrix in Cocos2D.
+The estimanted 3D transformations from ocv_ar for the found markers are used by Cocos2D class extensions (mainly `CCNode` and `CCSprite` extensions) for proper 3D display.

 For user interaction, OpenGL picking via ray tracing has been implemented so that the correct object in the 3D scene is selected upon touch.